pclambert/website/content/software/stcrprep/nonparametriccif.md

                                           last observed exit t =  8.454483

 ```
-We first create the variable, event.
+We first create the variable, `event`.
 This is defined as 1 if the event of interest occurs
 and zero otherwise.
 As we have split time data, we need to give information on the start
 time (`tstart`) and stop time (`tstop`) of each row of data.
 We use `sts graph` in the usual way, but use the failure option as we are interested